spdk/spdk.github.io/development.md

 Everyone is welcome to contribute!
 The following is a typical development work flow decribing the steps to download the SPDK code, make changes and submit a patch for review:

-1. Log in to github.com and fork the SPDK repository.
+Step 1 - Log in to github.com and fork the SPDK repository.
-2. Create a new branch in your private copy of the SPDK repository that you forked in the previous step.
+Step 2 - Create a new branch in your private copy of the SPDK repository that you forked in the previous step.
-3. Run git clone command on your development box to download the code.
+Step 3 - Run git clone command on your development box to download the code.

   ~~~{.sh}
   git clone https://github.com/your_github_username/spdk.git
   ~~~

-4. Create a local branch that tracks the remote branch you created in step 2 so that when you push your changes the remote branch will be updated.
+Step 4 - Create a local branch that tracks the remote branch you created in step 2 so that when you push your changes the remote branch will be updated.
 For example, if the branch you created in step 2 is called bug_fix, run the following git command on your development box in the SPDK directory to create a local branch called bug_fix that tracks the remote branch.

   ~~~{.sh}
   git checkout --track origin/bug_fix
   ~~~

-5. Make changes on the new branch and commit them on your local repository.
+Step 5 - Make changes on the new branch and commit them on your local repository.
 Commit as many times as you want because the commits are local and will be combined before pushing to the remote repository.
 For example:

   ~~~{.sh}
   git add test.cpp